All documents

 When you select an action, a confirmation dialog appears.
 You must explicitly confirm the action to proceed, to prevent unintended changes, especially for irreversible operations.

 After confirmation, the system performs the action, which typically takes 5–7 minutes.
-During this time, additional operations on the database are temporarily disabled until the process completes.
+During this time, additional operations on the database cluster are temporarily disabled until the process completes.